justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

 - Local domain name (optional): router.asus.com
   - the format is the domain you use to sign into your router's settings.

+Optionally, you can also set Local DNS names under "DNS Records" in the side-menu.
+I recommend adding a domain name for your Raspberry Pi and your router, so you don't always have to enter the IP Address in the search bar.

 ### 3. Adding Adlists

 Click on "Group Management" then "Adlists" and add any adlist you want.
 I recommend https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/pro.txt from https://github.com/hagezi/dns-blocklists.
 You can copy and paste multiple links at a time.